An Archaeology Tour of Rome and Southern Italy with Visits to Pompeii, Sorrento, Herculaneum, Naples, and Paestum

 Rome, the Eternal City, has been in existence for nearly 3,000 years.
 At the height of its power, Rome was the center of a vast empire with control on three continents (Europe, Asia, and Africa).
 Today, ancient monuments still surviving in the city attest to this glorious past and make Rome the largest archaeological park in the world.

 Join Far Horizons on an 11-day archaeological tour exploring the monuments of Rome’s ancient past, many deeply embedded in the fabric of the modern city.
-The sites we visit are not only impressive in size and construction, but their endurance over the passing of time reveal the empire’s lasting influences on future generations.
-Then move beyond the city to uncover the Roman past of Southern Italy, where we visit the UNESCO World Heritage sites of Pompeii, Herculaneum and Paestum.
+The sites we visit are not only impressive in size and construction, but their endurance over time reveals the empire’s lasting influences on future generations.
+Then move beyond the city to uncover the Roman past of Southern Italy, where we visit the UNESCO World Heritage sites of Pompeii, Herculaneum, and Paestum.
 This trip is not to be missed!

 Continue reading to learn more about this Far Horizons adventure.
 If you have any questions, please get in touch.